CoboGlobal/cobo-waas2-go-sdk/docs/EvmEip1559TransactionFee.md

 ### NewEvmEip1559TransactionFee

-`func NewEvmEip1559TransactionFee(maxFee string, maxPriorityFee int32, baseFee int32, feeType FeeType, ) *EvmEip1559TransactionFee`
+`func NewEvmEip1559TransactionFee(maxFee string, maxPriorityFee string, baseFee string, feeType FeeType, ) *EvmEip1559TransactionFee`

 NewEvmEip1559TransactionFee instantiates a new EvmEip1559TransactionFee object
 This constructor will assign default values to properties that have it defined,